alchemical-lich/alchemical-lich.github.io/_posts/2023-12-03-PF2e-Campaign.md

 - The party arrives in **Otari**, rests, shops for supplies, and does some basic research on the **Gauntlight**.
 They learn it was built by one **Belcorra Haruvex**.

 - The town is dominated by the fishing and lumber industries.
 The families **Menhemes**, **Inkleholtz**, and **Chertel** are the wealthiest lumber merchants in town.
-- A scion of the powerful Haruvexes from Absalom, she build the Gauntlight 500 years ago.
+- A scion of the powerful Haruvexes from Absalom, she built the Gauntlight 500 years ago.
 An adventuring group from Absalom, the  *Roseguard*, confronted and defeated her.

 - The survivors of the *Roseguard* subsequently founded the town of Otari.

 **2 Pharast 4721**: Towards the Gauntlight

-- On 2 Pharast, the party ventures fourth through the forest and the Fogfen, towards the **Gauntlight Ruins**.
+- On 2 Pharast, the party ventures forth through the forest and the Fogfen, towards the **Gauntlight Ruins**.

 - They encounter some Mitflits in the gate house and a Slurk hiding in the water.
 One of the mitflits tried to flee towards the Southeastern edge of the Gauntlight ruins, climbing across the murky waters, using a vine.